STS-1: Mission summary

 Columbias main engines were throttled down to 65% thrust to transit the region of Max Q, the point during ascent when the shuttle undergoes maximum aerodynamic stress.
 This occurred 56 seconds into the flight at Mach 1.06.
 The wind corrected value was 29 kPa (predicted 28 kPa, limit 30 kPa).
-The two SRBs performed better than expected causing a lofted trajectory, and were jettisoned after burnout at 2 minutes and 12 seconds (at 53000 m altitude, 2800 m higher than planned).
-After 8 minutes and 34 seconds Mission Elapsed Time (MET), the main engines were shut down (MECO, at altitude 118000 m) and the external tank was jettisoned 18 seconds later to eventually break up and impact in the Indian Ocean.
-Two twin-engined Orbital Maneuvering System (OMS) engine burns of 86 seconds duration initiated at 10 minutes and 34 seconds MET and 75 seconds duration at 44 minutes 2 seconds MET inserted Columbia into a 246 × 248 km orbit.
+The two SRBs performed better than expected, causing a lofted trajectory, and were jettisoned after burnout at 2 minutes and 12 seconds (at 53000 m altitude, 2800 m higher than planned).
+After 8 minutes and 34 seconds Mission Elapsed Time (MET), the main engines were shut down (MECO, at altitude 118000 m) and the external tank was jettisoned 18 seconds later to eventually break up in the atmosphere and impact the Indian Ocean.
+Two twin-engined Orbital Maneuvering System (OMS) engine burns lasting 86 seconds initiated at 10 minutes and 34 seconds MET and 75 seconds duration at 44 minutes 2 seconds MET inserted Columbia into a 246 × 248 km orbit.
 This subtle deviation from the original plan of 240 km circular went largely unnoticed.
 In fact, it adjusted the spacecraft's orbital period to take account of the April 10, 1981, scrub, so that attempts could still be made to use KH-11 reconnaissance satellites to image Columbia on orbit.
-Overall Young commented that there was a lot less vibration and noise during launch than they had expected.
+Young commented that there was a lot less vibration and noise during launch than they had expected.
 However, the sensations accompanying the first firing of the large Reaction Control System (RCS) jets surprised the crew.
 Crippen commented "it's like a big cannon just fired ... you don't like them the first time you hear them".
 Young reported that "the entire cabin vibrates ... it felt like the nose was being bent".

-Once on-orbit both crew members safed their ejection seats and unstrapped.
+Once in orbit, both crew members safed their ejection seats and unstrapped.
 The next critical event was payload bay door opening.
 This was essential to allow heat rejection from Columbias systems via the doors' space radiators.
 Failure to open these by the end of the second orbit would have resulted in a return to Earth at the end of the fifth orbit, before the limited capacity of the flash evaporator cooling system was exceeded.
 As they opened the doors the crew noticed that they had sustained damage to thermal protection system (TPS) tiles on the OMS pods.
 This was televised to the ground.
 Shortly afterwards Young, then Crippen doffed their emergency ejection suits.